LangStream/langstream/examples/applications/gateway-authentication/README.md

 The easiest way it to configure a button in your application that uses the Google Sign In feature. https://developers.google.com/identity/gsi/web/guides/display-button?hl=it

-You have to get a Client ID from Google and configure it in the application.
+You have to get a Client ID from Google (it is something like 99840107278-4363876v0hker43roujaubqom5g07or8.apps.googleusercontent.com) and configure it in the application.

-Modify the index.html file in this directory and set the Google Client ID.

 Set as allowed Javascript origin this url `http://localhost`.

+Modify the index.html file in this directory and set the Google Client ID by replacing the YOUR_GOOGLE_CLIENT_ID placeholder.

 Then you can run the web application with the button